daos-stack/daos/doc/admin/predeployment_check.md

 $ sysctl -w net.ipv4.conf.all.arp_ignore=2
 ```

-If seperate logical subnets are used (e.g. prefix = 24), then the value must be
+If separate logical subnets are used (e.g. prefix = 24), then the value must be
 set to 1.

 ```